Beliavsky/Fortran-code-on-GitHub/README.md

 [omuse](https://github.com/omuse-geoscience/omuse): Oceanographic MUltipurpose Software Environment is a package to conduct numerical experiments in oceanography and other Earth sciences.

+[plantFEM](https://github.com/kazulagi/plantFEM): plant/farming simulator based on Finite Element Method, which targets crops in fields, from kazulagi.
+This software provides multi-physical simulations of agriculture for canopies, plants, and organs for farmers, breeders, and agronomists.

 [PSyclone](https://github.com/stfc/PSyclone): domain-specific compiler for Finite Difference/Volume/Element Earth-system models in Fortran, from stfc

 [REAL](https://github.com/Dal-mzhang/REAL): Rapid Earthquake Association and Location, by Dal-mzhang